emdzejski/garaz_projekt/README.md

 - Eryk Bluj
 - Mateusz Janus
 # Description of the project
-For our final project during Garage of Complexity course we decided to make a chessboard with an added display system.
+For our final project during Garage of Complexity course we decided to create a chessboard with an added display system.
+A current arrangement of pieces on the board is shown on a computer screen.
+In order to distinguish between each chess piece, we placed a particular resistor inside of it.
+The electric circuit in our project works as a voltage divider.
+Two wires are glued to every square on the board, therefore by placing a given piece on it, a certain resistor is connected to the circuit.
+This results in a voltage drop, which can be read by an Arduino board.
+Multiplexers helped us in determining the position of a piece.

 <p align="center">
 <img src="https://github.com/ComplexityGarage/ExemplaryProject1/assets/104577187/8e26472c-64b3-4d22-9e41-16306ed59c64" width="500">

 # Science and tech used
-List of items used in making the alarm clock:
+List of items used during the making of the cheesboard:
-1. justPi 2x16 green LCD screen
+1. wooden chessboard with plastic chess and chequers pieces
-2. photoresistor
+2. ridiculous number of wires
 3. four 10k&Omega; resistors
 4. potentiometer
 5. DS1302 real time clock module